 The board and the SNA do not typically take positions on a specific issue.
 A representative from the SNA is nominated by the Mayor to sit on the Mayor’s Neighborhood Advisory Council (MNAC).
 The MNAC provides a venue to share the concerns and interests of each neighborhood with the mayor and city administration.

 Where and when are membership meetings typically held?

-The meeting schedule is set annually by the board, and historically falls on the second Tuesday in February, May, August and November from 6-8pm.
-PLEASE check the Facebook page or the website to verify times and locations.
+The meeting schedule is set annually by the board, and typically falls on the 1st Tuesday of February, May, August and November from 6-7:30pm.
+Please check the Facebook page or the website to verify times and locations.
 Room/speaker availability sometimes affects this schedule.

 Meeting agendas typically include an invited speaker, updates from the neighborhood police officer, announcements about upcoming SNA events and public comments/announcements from attendees.

 The February, May and November membership meetings are held at Options High School (2015 Franklin St.) unless otherwise noted.
-The August membership meeting is generally scheduled to coincide with the annual picnic at Sunnyland Park (near Humboldt and Texas.)
+The August membership meeting is set to coincide with the annual picnic and National Night Out celebration at Sunnyland Park (near Humboldt and Texas.)